azdavis/azdavis.net/posts/en/rjsonnet.md

   "%s%s!" % [std.repeat("hello ", times), who];
 ```

-This will be inferred to have type
+This will be inferred to have type:

 ```text
 (who: string, times: number) => string
 ```

-## Implementation
+## Design

 The implementation is generally broken up into a few distinct stages, which proceed one after the other.